Equivariant instanton homology: Survey of the homology theories

 \subsection{Organization}

-Section 1 introduces the framed configuration spaces on which we attempt to do Morse theory, and discusses the action of $SO(3)$ on them.
-Section 2 explains how to complete these topological spaces using Sobolev spaces and obtain the structure of a Banach manifold.
+Chapter \ref{chap:2} introduces the framed configuration spaces on which we attempt to do Morse theory, and discusses the action of $SO(3)$ on them, and then explains how to complete these topological spaces using Sobolev spaces and obtain the structure of a Banach manifold.

-The technical heart of the paper is in Sections 3 and 4, where we use the standard holonomy perturbations in instanton Floer theory to show that we can achieve equivariant transversality: a generic perturbation gives rise to a finite set of critical $SO(3)$-orbits, and the space of trajectories between them forms a smooth manifold.
+The technical heart of the paper is in Chapters \ref{chap:3} and \ref{chap:4}, where we use the standard holonomy perturbations in instanton Floer theory to show that we can achieve equivariant transversality: a generic perturbation gives rise to a finite set of critical $SO(3)$-orbits, and the space of trajectories between them forms a smooth manifold.
 As long as the dimension is sufficiently small, this has a compactification to a topological manifold with corners, and we use these compactifications to define the complex $\widetilde{CI}$.
-This includes a calculation of the reducible perturbed instantons in Section 4.4 and their indices in Section 4.5, which is then used to give a condition which guarantees we can achieve transversality normal to the reducible locus.
-This condition uses the notion of signature data introduced in Section 3.5.
+This includes a calculation of the reducible perturbed instantons in Chapter \ref{sec:4d-red} and their indices in Chapter \ref{sec:4d-index}, which is then used to give a condition which guarantees we can achieve transversality normal to the reducible locus.
+This condition uses the notion of signature data introduced in Chapter \ref{sec:3d-sigdata}.

-Sections 1-5 provide us with the technical machine (the moduli spaces and their properties) we need.
-Sections 6 and 7 are devoted to defining and calculating equivariant instanton homology given this machine, and may be read independently of the first part of the paper.
+Part \ref{part1} provides us with the technical machine (the moduli spaces and their properties) we need.
+Part \ref{part2} is devoted to defining and calculating equivariant instanton homology given this machine, and may be read independently of the first part of the paper.

-In Section 6, we define the invariants $CI^\bullet$.
+In Chapter \ref{chap:6}, we define the invariants $CI^\bullet$.
 First we review Lipyanskiy's geometric homology, which is a crucial technical tool in our definition of $\widetilde{CI}$: it allows us to define the chain complex without triangulating the moduli spaces appearing in \eqref{eqn:fib-moduli}, and only requires the use of moduli spaces of small dimension; in particular, small enough that the Uhlenbeck bubbling phenomenon does not arise.
-The chain complex $\widetilde{CI}(Y,E,\pi;R)$, which depends on a choice of metric and perturbation, is defined in Section 6.2.
+The chain complex $\widetilde{CI}(Y,E,\pi;R)$, which depends on a choice of metric and perturbation, is defined in Chapter \ref{sec:Floer-eqinst}.
 This construction comes with cobordism maps, and these provide us with the usual invariance properties, giving Theorem \ref{main}.